calebweinreb/mkv-extract/README.md

 ....
 ```

-*Note: This tool required ffmpeg.
+*Note: This tool requires ffmpeg.
 If using HMS O2, you must run `module load ffmpeg`.*